 - View all your staff’s current skills, competences, and qualifications at a glance.

-- See which competences are available, scarce, or missing.
-Focus on these as part of your planning process.
+- See which competences are available, scarce, or missing when competency mapping.

 Using AG5’s special-purpose skills management software, you can accurately map, view, and update your staff’s skills, competences, and qualifications in real time.
 And what’s more, you can interface this software with your other learning and training tools.